How you smell says a lot

 During the last year, when so much time has been spent at home, you might think that no one’s wearing fragrances anymore.
 True, when the stay-at-home orders first when into effect, sales of cologne and perfume plummeted.
 But soon, people were buying more, month by month, and fragrance sales actually increased over the previous year—more than when you could actually go in and smell the stuff in a store.

 But I get it.
 Because even though most days I don't leave the house but to walk the dog, I still spray myself with cologne each morning.
 And maybe again—if I need a pick-me-up later in the evening.
-My partner and I have even dug back into our history and purchased old favorites.
+Out of boredom, I have even dug back into my history and purchased old favorites.
 The nice thing about tracking down the cologne you wore ten years ago is that it smells just the way you remember it and the bottles are usually extremely affordable now.

 Eventually, I felt like I wanted to stand apart from the pack.
 To smell good, sure, but also different from the rest of the guys in my social circle.
 A newly licensed driver, I made the hour-long drive to the “fancy mall” in order to find the just-released Emporio Armani He.
 It was a deep, warm and woody fragrance housed in a matte black, sculptural bottle.
 And just spritzing it on made me feel more worldly.